harishA100/CODSOFT/Individual Household Electric Power Consumption/README.md

 ![](230088-P1ZDYV-666.jpg)
 ---

-This *intermediate* level data set has 2075259 rows and 9 columns.
+This *advanced* level data set has 2075259 rows and 9 columns.
 This dataset provides measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years.
 Different electrical quantities and some sub-metering values are available.